kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

 ![](./images/gcp_sa_roles.png)

-You can ignore granting users access to this service account unless required by your project and click on Done
+Ignore granting users access to this service account unless required by your project, then click on Done.

-Once the Service Account is created, you need to generate a Service Account Key as shown below
+Once the service account is created, you need to generate a service account key as shown below

 ![](./images/gcp_sa_keys.png)